Contact Us

 Dorothy Smith has been a director of QAIHC since April of 2023.
 She comes to QAIHC via her position as Director of the Townsville Aboriginal and Islander Health Service where she was elected to the board in July of 2020.
 Dorothy holds a Bachelor of Psychological Sciences from James Cook University.
 Dorothy is currently the Coordinator of the Women’s Healing Service for Palm Island Community Company.
 She is the Vice President of Kindergarten Headstart; member of the Townsville University Hospital Indigenous Advisory Council; and founding member and Vice Chair of the First Nations Reference Group for Qld Police Service and worked in the Queensland Police Service, Queensland Health and Child Safety sector for the last 15 years.
 Dorothy represented Australia and Indigenous Australia in Oztag.

-South East Queensland Region Director
+South East Queensland Director